How to Make Nachos at Home

-What are nachos?
+What are nachos, exactly?

 - Tortilla chips

-How to make nachos at home?
+How to make homemade nachos?

 How to make nacho cheese?

 The two best methods to make nacho cheese are either using shredded cheese melted in the oven, or making a classic cheese sauce:

 Wondering how to whip up a cheese sauce for nachos?
 It's easier than you think and requires just a few ingredients: